FOGProject/fog-docs/docs/management/image-management.md

 -

-    Each resizable partition will go through a \"Resizing filesystem\" process for each partition that is to be resized.
+    Each resizable partition will go through a "Resizing filesystem" process for each partition that is to be resized.

     :   -   This process can take some time depending on how severe disk fragmentation is.